microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 Important: it is recommended to place a NOP command after a Sleep command.
 When the Sleep command is called, the next instruction is pipelined in the CPU.
 Having a NOP ensures no accidental operations are executed when switching in or out of low-power modes.

 4.)
-To test this, set pin _RA1_ to toggle the LED on the Curiosity Nano.
-Toggle _RA1_ under GPIO Output in the **Pin Grid View** menu, as shown below:
+To show when the MCU is active, the pin _RA1_ can be set to toggle the LED on the Curiosity Nano.
+Select _RA1_ under GPIO Output in the **Pin Grid View** menu, as shown below:

 ![Pin Grid View](images/pin_grid_view_wdt.png)